 Collaboration is the solution.
 The automotive industry is one known for its level of collaboration—where OEMs regularly partner with technology and software companies to build new ADAS functions now and autonomous systems in the future.
 In addition, we’ve seen increased collaboration between some of the largest players in the industry to solve existing problems.
 Overall, the industry can always benefit from increased collaboration with strategic partners, allowing all the participants to do what they do best to move the industry forward.
 These collaborations can allow each partner to focus on the parts of a car they know best and then contribute that part to a whole, efficient, safe vehicle.

-About two-thirds of Jabil survey respondents said that their companies design ADAS in house.
+About two-thirds of Jabil survey respondents said that their companies design driver assistance systems in house.
 Of those respondents, about 70 percent plan to outsource the function within the next five years.
 Similarly, 64 percent of respondents said they manufacture ADAS in-house, but about 20 percent of these OEMs plan to outsource the function within the next five years.

 Soon, the seemingly futuristic ADAS capabilities will become standard and eventually become the minimum expectations for vehicles.
 Regardless, there is still work to be done on the technology, infrastructure and regulations to address our changing driving experiences.
 With collaborations within and outside of the industry, automakers are ready for the challenge.